The 5 Stages of the Agile Software Development Lifecycle

 The Agile process background

-The Agile framework is an iterative approach to software development.
-Instead of delivering a final working product at the end of the development lifecycle, teams work in small timeframes.
-These timeframes, called sprints, are usually one to three weeks.
+Agile, on the other hand, is an iterative approach to software development.
+Instead of working in long phases, teams work in small timeframes with continuous feedback loops.
+In Scrum, these timeframes are called sprints and are usually one to three weeks.

 Throughout sprints, teams collaborate and provide feedback on the work in progress.
-With frequent communication, teams adapt to changing business and user needs.
-Communication also leads to the delivery of high-quality software products.
+Frequent communication makes it easier to adapt to changing business and user needs and leads to the delivery of high-quality software products.

 agile-lifecycle